Bateleur: Eggs and development of young

 The hatchling is highly altricial and very feeble at first, perhaps even more so than most other eagles, being unable to lift its own heavy head and possesses a deeply wrinkled cere.
 The small eaglet is initially covered in creamy down with a chocolate-brown patch behind the eye that matches the rest of the down colour above with creamy flanks.
 At about 2 weeks, the young eaglet becomes somewhat more active and the down develops a patchy appearance.
 At 3 weeks, the eaglet has a downy white head but the down colour above is dark brown, with the first brown feathers sprouting on back of head, secondaries and scapulars.
-By 4 weeks, they no longer have any white down and brown feathers grow especially the back and wing ones; while a week later, the feathers continue emerge and the secondaries outgrow the primaries.
+By 4 weeks, they no longer have any white down and brown feathers grow, especially the back and wing ones; while a week later, the feathers continue emerge and the secondaries outgrow the primaries.
 Thence at 7 weeks, the feathering of the foreparts occurs rapidly, being complete by 35 days, but the wing and tail feathers are still growing, the last remaining down being on underwing coverts.
 The young eaglet resembles those of snake eagles in appearance and feather growth pattern, particularly the retarded growth of the primary feathers, and in general coloring become greyer as the eaglet ages.
 The nestling may first stand at about 5 weeks as well as engage in wing-flapping.
 Pre-independence juveniles may perch or lie in prone position before they can fly well.
 The stage at which the young first feeds itself is dictated by what prey is brought; if it is large, the parents will feed the young to 40 days, but small fragments will be eaten unaided by the downy young.
 Around 6 weeks is when the eaglet can typically feed itself for the first time.
 At 9 weeks, eaglet bateleurs have been recorded doing effective threat displays against humans.
 Fledgling typically occurs around 90–125 days with reported extremes at as little as 93 to as much as 194 days.
 The young often returns to the nest after its first flight and continues to do so.
-The young bateleurs become independent quickly within about a week in some case and in others remain closely by and dependent on their parents for about 2–4 months.
+The young bateleurs become independent quickly within about a week in some cases and in others remain closely by and dependent on their parents for about 2–4 months.
 The young bateleurs may follow their parents around in flight until they are fed.
 Coaxing behaviour by parents has been recorded (keeping away food until they fly to it, perhaps gradually encouraging the young eagle to go farther afield).
 After leaving the nest area, the young bateleurs often wander widely, for example one was recorded to have covered 1347 km2.
 When soaring near another bateleur nest, young bateleurs are often fiercely attacked by adult males.
 There are some reports, even frequent reports it is said, of immature bateleurs staying to help incubate the eggs although generally this presumably rare.